nasmith/NLP-winter23/index.md

 ## Coordinates
 - Lectures are Tuesdays and Thursdays, 11:30am to 12:50pm, in [Johnson](https://www.washington.edu/maps/#!/JHN) 075.
-- Office hours will be posted soon.
+- Noah's office hours will alternate between Thursdays 10:00am to 11:00am (starting Jan.
+12) and Tuesdays 10:00am to 11:00am (starting Jan.
+17).
+Tuesdays will be in zoom and Thursdays will be in CSE 588.

 ## Useful Links